 Secondly, Loki and Sylvie fall in love with each other, something that was surprising since they are variations on the same character.
 The director said that it’s because this is a self-love story.
 However, you do not need a plot that is explicitly one of romance to experience self love.
 Also, Sylvie’s character could have very easily been male.
 Or Loki could have ended up with Mobius.
 I’m just saying as a Lokius shipper, that would have been the preferable option.

 Is It Biphobic to Criticize Loki/Slyvie and the Show?

 In addition, Disney has been selling lesbian pins in their parks without sharing profits with the flag creator, who is struggling financially.
 They did have a pride section on Disney+ which I saw mainly included short films from amateur creators.
-It’s great that they are supporting more independent LGBTQ+ creators, but I wish that we had a Disney feature films.
-How cool would it be if we had a canonically LGBTQ+ Disney princess or prince?
-I know I’m not the only one who yearns for that.
+It’s great that they are supporting more independent LGBTQ+ creators, but I wish that we had that kind of inclusion in Disney feature films.
+I suppose Loki is the queer Disney prince we were looking for though.

 In conclusion, I am glad that Loki is a canonically bisexual protagonist.
 I appreciate that Sylvie was implied to be bisexual as well.
-However, I do think that this representation could have gone further by showing Loki attraction to men at some point or acknowledging his genderfluidity.
-Also, less stereotypical representation, would be great.
-For examples of this, watch Crazy Ex-Girlfriend.
+However, I do think that this representation could have gone further by showing Loki’s attraction to men at some point or acknowledging his genderfluidity.
+Also, less stereotypical representation would be great.
+For examples of this, watch Crazy Ex-Girlfriend, which includes multiple more down-to-earth bisexual characters.
 I also will say that I enjoy The Owl House, a Disney show that does feature a canonically bisexual protagonist with a lesbian love interest.
 The Owl House also has a bisexual writer.
 So clearly Disney is heading in the right direction in some ways.